-Students at Patterson High School and Baltimore Polytechnic Institute are about to get new science and environmental health laboratories: their schools.
-A Community Research Grant from Johns Hopkins will fund our joint effort to provide students with mentors, testing equipment, … Continued
+Students Test their Schools Students at Patterson High School and Baltimore Polytechnic Institute are about to get new science and environmental health laboratories: their schools.
+Johns Hopkins and Cool Green Schools are partnering on a community research grant to provide … Continued

 There is a great STEM learning project in our air.